artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: Example of a filter tag on a search results page

-   An example of a search results page with a filter tag visible - in this instance, the user has performed a search for "cash" delimited to the holdings of the City of Greater Sudbury Archives
+   An example of a search results page with a filter tag visible - in this instance, the user has performed a search limited to top-level descriptions from the holdings of the Wilfrid Laurier University Archives

 .. _search-using-delimiters: